joedaniels29/ember-cli-neat/README.md

-# ember-cli-bourbon
+# ember-cli-neat

+###WORK IN PROGRESS.
+DO NOT USE YET.

-Include bourbon in an ember-cli app.
+Include bourbon's neat in an ember-cli app.

-When the addon is installed, it will add bourbon 3.2.1 as a bower dependency.
+When the addon is installed, it will add neat 1.7.1 as a bower dependency.
 (The newer bourbon 4.0.x is not compatible with node-sass at the time of this writing).